 In addition to your bachelor's degree and completion of a teacher-training program, you must pass a competency test.
 Different states used different tests, with the Praxis Series popping up more frequently in many parts of the country.
 The Praxis Series tests general pedagogy and principles of learning and teaching, as well as knowledge of the specific subject areas and grade levels you will teach.

 Once you have earned a teacher's license, you must renew it every few years.
 Though requirements vary by state, licenses are usually renewed by taking recertification courses.
-Recertification courses are usually offered during the summer and provide the teacher with continuing education and current information in their field.
-This ensures that teachers remain up-to-date on trends and advances in the field of education.
+Recertification courses are usually offered during the summer; their purpose is to keep teachers undergoing continuing education so they can be aware of advances in the field of education.

 National accreditation is also available to teachers through the National Board of Professional Teaching Standards.
 This certification requires teachers to submit a portfolio of their classroom work before taking an additional exam.
 Unlike a state-awarded teacher's license, all 50 states recognize this national certification.
 Teachers earning a national certification often receive benefits such as higher salary or tuition reimbursement for continuing education.